mikepqr/algorithms/notes/01-propositions.md

     F   T   F           T
     F   F   F           F

-### Implications
+### Implication

-"P implies Q" is weird.
-P is a hypothesis and Q is a conclusion.
-The compound proposition is true if P is true and Q is true, or if P is false (regardless of Q)!
-So:
+P implies Q. P is a hypothesis and Q is a conclusion.
+The compound proposition is true if Q is true or P is false.

     P   Q   P implies Q
     T   T   T